 You may be thinking sit-ups, but it takes a little more than a few crunches to get rid of belly fat.
 Making smarter food choices, adding cardio to your exercise routine and working out to build muscle all over, not just your stomach, is what you need to do trim down your spare tire.
-Before you start working off your belly fat, consult your doctor for guidance and suggestions for diet and exercise that suit your nutrition and fitness needs.

 Video of the Day